Precautions

 - K: Kill all processes on the current virtual terminal.

-- F: Invoke the OOM-killer, to kill a memory-hogging process.
+- F: Invoke the kernel OOM-killer.

 To enable transiently: "sysctl -w kernel.sysrq=1" ?